Directory of Special Education Services

 The NVTP uses a multi-faceted approach to provide employment training and transition services.
 Students receive campus based and community based instruction as well as community integrated employment services as appropriate.
 Ongoing vocational evaluation and transition planning is an integral part of the program.

 This service provides educationally related support services to students, families, instructional staff and administrators of NISD to assist students in functioning as independently as possible while mastering the goals in the Individual Education Plan (IEP).
+These services are determined on an individual basis by the Admission, Review and Dismissal (ARD) committee.

 Orientation and Mobility (O&M)

 This service provides assistance to students with visual impairments in achieving maximum independence through safe, efficient travel within their environment and community.
+These services are determined on an individual basis by the Admission, Review and Dismissal (ARD) committee.

 Parent Advisory Committee (PAC)